moechofe/lowresrmx/asset.dev/manual.md

 #### `PALETTE palette, [c0], [c1], [c2], [c3]`

-Sets the four colors on the height available `palette` (0..7).
+Sets the four colors on the eight available `palette` (0..7).
 The color 0 of the palette 0 is generally used as backdrop color.
 (It can be change using the `SYSTEM` command.) `c0`, `c1`, `c2`, `c3` can accept a numeric value between 0 and 63, omit them to keep the current value.
 Consult the [64 colors reference](#64-colors) to choose the color you want.

 #### `available =COLOR(palette, color)`